-If, when you leave IBM, you are eligible for IBM subsidized coverage (other than FHA withdrawal eligible), you can opt out of the Plan during the annual benefits enrollment window or as the result of a qualified status change.
-You can re-enroll at a later date, either during the annual benefits enrollment window or as a result of a qualified status change if you qualify for the plan at the time.
+If, when you leave IBM, you are eligible for IBM subsidized coverage (other than FHA withdrawal eligible), you can opt out of the Plan during the annual benefits enrollment window or as the result of a qualified life event.
+You can re-enroll at a later date, either during the annual benefits enrollment window or as a result of a qualified life event if you qualify for the plan at the time.